mar10/snazzy/README.md

     print("This is so eighties...")
 ```

-The context manager pattern is syntactic sugar for for this explicit code:
+The context manager pattern is syntactic sugar for this explicit code:

 ```py
 print(ansi("green", bg="black"), end="")